 You may have noticed that Betterteam's template is a bit different from what you'll typically see.

 We’ve written a lot of job ads, and have learned that when they treat applicants like customers, focusing on specific details meant to sell applicants on the company, they greatly outperform the typical bulleted list of responsibilities and duties.

 Marketing Manager Requirements to Include in Your Job Posting

 Need to screen more applicants out of the process so you can focus on the most hireable?
-Here are qualifications we see often added to this job posting.
+Here are skills and qualifications we see often added to this job posting.